sararob/automl-api-demo/README.md

 * You've built and trained a model with [Cloud AutoML](http://cloud.google.com/automl).
 * You've enabled the AutoML API in your Cloud project
 * You've created a project in the Firebase console and associated it with the same project where you trained your AutoML model.
-Using the [Firebase CLI](https://firebase.google.com/docs/cli/), make sure to initialize your project with Functions, Firestore, and Hosting:
+Using the [Firebase CLI](https://firebase.google.com/docs/cli/), make sure to initialize your project with Firestore, Functions, Hosting, and Storage:

 ![Firebase CLI](screenshots/firebase-cli.png)